cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     };
     ```

-    The reason why you also save the address of Keplr is because it is accessible from the `OfflineSigner` but not from the `SigningStargateClient`.
+    The address of Keplr is saved because it is accessible from the `OfflineSigner` but not from the `SigningStargateClient`.

 3. Add a tuple type to return both of them: